safe-lanes/technical_module_test/MYSQL_SETUP.md

 # MySQL Database Setup for Element Crew Appraisals

-## Database Migration from PostgreSQL to MySQL
+## MySQL Database Integration

-This application has been migrated to use MySQL instead of PostgreSQL while maintaining all existing functionality.
+This application is built with MySQL as the primary database, designed to integrate seamlessly with your existing Angular 19/NestJS application stack.

 ## Setup Instructions